 As we go through life, if we are lucky, we enter and exit many stages.
 Some have and offer more contrast than others.
-Sometimes, these changes demand that our diet also change.
-It can be uncomfortable (and flat out hard) if we feel like we are doing this alone.
-Food can help us feel grounded, build our immune system, affect our emotions, transform us so we can better navigate uncertainty, guide us to find our intuition, and provide a space to explore and play again.
+Sometimes, these changes demand that our diet also adjust.
+It can be uncomfortable and unencouraging if we feel like we are doing this alone.
+Food can help us feel grounded, build our immune system, affect our emotions, transform us so we can better navigate uncertainty, guide us to find our intuition, and provide ease to explore and play again.

 Organize the pantry and use of techniques